vamshikrishna-1234/Task---Endovia-Maxspike--Vamshi-Krishna-Emmadi/README.md

-# Task---Endovia-Maxspike--Vamshi-Krishna-Emmadi

 Name : Vamshi Krishna Emmadi
+ENDOVIA QR TASK

 Mail : vamshikgpian@gmail.com

+Results:

+The final equity is 589080
+So, Profit=Final Equity−Initial Capital=589,080−200,000=₹389,080

+Metrics CSV:

+Total return in the above picture is the profit percent, so the total equity is 200000*(1+total_return), ( please refer  the code in case )

+Equity curve:

+Drawdown:

 Option Strategy Quantitative Backtest
-This repository implements a modular research framework for calendar-year 2023 options backtesting using spot signals and machine learning.
+Implementation of a quant research framework for calendar-year 2023 options backtesting using spot signals and machine learning.
 The workflow covers data prep, technical indicators, composite signals, option selection logic, ML modeling, and a full backtesting/metrics pipeline.

 Environment Setup & Dependencies:
 Requirements:

 Python 3.8+